Chapter Three

 “Where are my parents?”
 She squeaked out.

 “Don’t worry,” the smaller man said, an oily smile crossing his face.
-“They are alive—they need to be at the party.”
+“They live.”
 They took a step closer.

 “Stay back!”
 Fable shouted, her voice higher than she would have liked.
 Her hand holding the knife shook.